 Place a white sheet of 12″ x 18″ sulphite paper on each placemat.

 In the center of the table, place 3-4 tubs of pre-mixed tempera paint (more on this later) and a tray of texture tools.

 Pace 3-4 brushes in each paint container.
 I know.
 That’s a lot of brushes but just resign yourself to the fact that you’ll be cleaning forever later.

 Before I let the kids go at it, I gather the whole group around one table and demonstrate the steps.

-First step; pick one color and paint entire surface on white paper with big, long strokes.
-After the first layer is applied, put brush back and chose a second color.
+First step; pick one color and paint the entire surface on white paper with big, long strokes.
+After the first layer is applied, put your brush back and chose a second color.
 Do anything you want with this paint color: swirl, dot, make stripes, go in circles, etc.